Flowminder/FlowKit/docs/source/install.md

  - JWT_SECRET_KEY

     The secret key used to sign API access tokens

+ - FLOWAPI_IDENTIFIER

+    The unique name of the FlowAPI server.
+Used to verify that a decoded token is intended for _this_ server.

 To make use of secrets you will need to use docker swarm.
 For testing purposes, you can set up a single node swarm by running `docker swarm init`.